-The reporting requirements of GASB require a statement of net position; a statement of revenues, expenses, and changes in net position; and a statement of cash flows.
+The reporting requirements of GASB require a statement of net position; a statement of revenues, expenses, and changes in net position, a statement of cash flows, a statement of 401(a) plan fiduciary net position, and a statement of changes in 401(a) plan fiduciary net position.
 This financial report includes the independent auditor's report, management's discussion and analysis, the basic financial statements, and notes to the financial statements.
 Amounts reported in the financial statements include both the MEDC corporate funds as well as the State funds made available to MEDC.

 The financial statements are interrelated and represent the financial status of MEDC.
 The statement of net position presents assets, deferred outflows of resources, liabilities, and deferred inflows of resources as of the end of the fiscal year.
 The statement of revenues, expenses, and changes in fund net position presents the revenues earned and expenses incurred during the fiscal year.
 The statement of cash flows presents information related to cash in-flows and out-flows summarized by operating, capital and related financing, and investing activities.
+The statement of 401(a) plan fiduciary net position reports the assets and liabilities of the plan and the net position that is held on behalf of participants as of the end of the fiscal year.
+The statement of changes in 401(a) plan fiduciary net position reports the additions and deductions to the plan that occurred during the fiscal year.